kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 With Workload Scheduling Cycle and Delayed Preemption features, we will significantly expand test coverage to verify:

-- Pods referencing a `Workload` (both gang and basic policies) are correctly processed via the Workload Scheduling Cycle.
+- Pods referencing a `PodGroup` (both gang and basic policies) are correctly processed via the Workload Scheduling Cycle.
 - `PodGroup` queuing ensures that all available members are retrieved and processed correctly.
 - Deadlocks and livelocks do not occur when multiple gangs compete for resources or interleave with standard pods.
 - Delayed Preemption feature doesn't break pod-by-pod (non-workload) scheduling.